Textmind is not complicated, but it is different. This page gives a gentle, non-technical introduction.

 Every morning, take yesterday's daylog and process it into atomic notes.
 Atomic means "about one thing".
 Then file each note into the meta-outline.

 What is the meta-outline?
-The directory hierarchy is an outline.
+The directory tree is an outline.
 Org files contain outlines.
-The combined outline of directories and file contents is the meta-outline.
+The combined outline of directory tree and Org outlines is the meta-outline.

-The meta-outline holds all of one's text thoughts.
-It's a whole-mindmap.
-It can get very, very big.
+The meta-outline holds all of your text thoughts.
+It's a whole-mind map, which can and should grow enormous.

 The meta-outline needs a comprehensive filing system.
 For example, Dewey Decimal Classification is a filing system.
-But Dewey Decimal won't work for an individual.
-For example, it has no code for tasks.
+But Dewey Decimal doesn't work for an individual.
+For example, it has no code for tasks and projects.

 Strict chronological order